Turn execution drag into a decision-ready plan.

 What if the decision is already made?

-If you need a rubber stamp, this won’t be a fit.
-If you need sequencing and risk reduction so implementation doesn’t stall, it still can be.
+If you need a rubber stamp, this will not be a fit.
+If you need sequencing and risk reduction so implementation does not stall, it still can be.